JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_04.md

 The young and thoughtful Jesus of Nazareth, with his perspicacity, was also discovering (as we do) where the key to everything was: inside.

-> At this time he thought much but said little about the relation of himself to his Father in heaven.
-And the conclusion of all this thinking was expressed once in his prayer on the hilltop, when he said: “Regardless of who I am and what power I may or may not wield, I always have been, and always will be, subject to the will of my Paradise Father.”
-And yet, as this man walked about Nazareth to and from his work, it was literally true—as concerned a vast universe—that “in him were hidden all the treasures of wisdom and knowledge.” ([UB 128:7.2](/en/The_Urantia_Book/128#p7_2))
+> And yet, as this man walked about Nazareth to and from his work, it was literally true—as concerned a vast universe—that “in him were hidden all the treasures of wisdom and knowledge.” ([UB 128:7.2](/en/The_Urantia_Book/128#p7_2))

 Jesus also knew that it was essential to know how to place oneself at the right point, in the humility of how small we are (in this immense and boundless universe), but it is also true that we can also discover the great possibilities that can open up to us below: